Janine Bryant, ABD (PhD)

-Janine Bryant, Co-Director of the Eastern University Dance Program, or 'Prof B.', as her students call her, teaches courses for Dance, Biokinetics and the Loeb School of Education, as well as the Campolo College of Graduate Studies.
-She has been teaching technique and choreographing classical and contemporary ballets for more than twenty years.
+Janine Bryant, Director of the Eastern University Dance Program, or 'Prof B.', as her students call her, teaches courses for Dance, Kinesiology and the Loeb School of Education, as well as the Campolo College of Graduate Studies.
+She has been teaching technique and choreographing classical and contemporary ballets for more than thirty years.

-In addition to her studies at the Graham School in New York, Janine was also on scholarship at the Peridance Center where she worked with Igal Perry, Miguel Moore and Zvi Gottheiner.
-Independently, Janine studied with Finis Jhung, David Howard and Madame Gabriella Darvash (Kirov technique).
-She also worked with Kathy Grant in New York to learn the Pilates method.¬† As a member of Philadelphia Dance Theatre, Janine was chosen to dance the solo role of Doris Humphrey's "The Call and Breath of Fire"¬† and was personally coached by Ernestine Stodelle for the role.
+In addition to her studies at the Graham School in New York, Janine received a scholarship to the Peridance Center where she studied with Igal Perry, Miguel Moore and Zvi Gottheiner.
+Independently, Janine studied under Finis Jhung, David Howard and Madame Gabriella Darvash (Kirov technique).
+She also worked with Kathy Grant in New York to learn the Pilates method.
+During this time, and as a member of Philadelphia Dance Theatre, Janine was chosen to dance the solo role of Doris Humphrey's, "The Call and Breath of Fire", and was personally coached by Ernestine Stodelle for the role.